evilpapa/kubeflow-website/content/en/docs/components/notebooks/jupyter-tensorflow-examples.md

 +++
-title = "Jupyter TensorFlow Examples" description = "Examples using Jupyter and TensorFlow in Kubeflow Notebooks" weight = 40
+title = "Jupyter TensorFlow 示例" description = "Examples using Jupyter and TensorFlow in Kubeflow Notebooks" weight = 40